scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-desktop-acquire-token.md

 # <a name="macos"></a>[MacOS](#tab/macOS)

-Deze stroom is niet van toepassing op MacOS.
+Deze stroom is niet van toepassing op macOS.

 ---